-10.1 We will ensure that the Headteacher and at least one member of the Local Governing Body have completed appropriate safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2022).
-At least one person involved in conducting an interview will have received safer recruitment training.

-10.2 At the Academy we will use the recruitment and selection process to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities.

-10.3 We require details of a candidate's present (or last) employment and reason for leaving; full employment history, (since leaving school, including education, employment and voluntary work and evidence of original academic certificates.
-We do not accept testimonials and insist on taking up references prior to interview.
+- 10.1 We will ensure that the Headteacher and at least one member of the Local Governing Body have completed appropriate safer recruitment training.
+At all times the Headteacher and Local Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2023).
+At least one person involved in conducting an interview will have received safer recruitment training. - 10.2 At the Academy we will use the recruitment and selection process to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities. - 10.3 We require details of a candidate's present (or last) employment and reason for leaving; full employment history, (since leaving school, including education, employment and voluntary work) and evidence of original academic certificates.
+We do not accept testimonials.
 We will question the contents of application forms if we are unclear about them, and shortlisted candidates will be asked to complete a self-declaration of their criminal record of information that would make them unsuitable to work with children.
 Concerns relating to children and young adults at the academies sits with the Designated Safeguarding Lead and the relevant local authority.
-However, there are links around disclosures and the Single Central Record where Sue Brice (Bishop of Norwich Safeguarding Officer) will provide advice and support in partnership with the Trust's Head of Safeguarding.
-Where an academy has carried out a DBS check which results in disclosures of previous criminal convictions for both staff and volunteers, the academy must inform the Trust and where appropriate, this will be shared with the Bishops Safeguarding Officer.
+However, there are links around disclosures and the Single Central Record where the Diocesan Safeguarding Advisor will provide advice and support in partnership with the Trust's Head of Safeguarding.
+Where an academy has carried out a DBS check which results in disclosures of previous criminal convictions for both staff and volunteers, the academy must inform the Trust and where appropriate, this will be shared with the Diocesan Safeguarding Advisor.